The Lowdown on Vaping Terpenes

 This shift comes with a number of benefits and possibilities, but it also comes with heightened complexity.
 For example, if you’re vaping cannabis, there is a good chance that you’re also vaping terpenes, even if you don’t know it.

 So, what effects do terpenes produce when vaped?
 Is it safe to vape them?
-If you find yourself asking these questions, you’re not alone, and you’ve come to the right place.
+If you find yourself asking these questions, you’re not alone.
+Even if you've already bought and used terpenes from True Blue in the past - you still might have questions.
+Don't sweat.
+You've come to the right place.

 In this article, we will break down all the vital information about terpenes so that you can better understand the key role they play in shaping and enhancing your vape experience.